-By joint petition authorized under tion 13(3) of the Interstate Comm Act, filed August 23, 1976, petitioner: common carriers by railroad 1 subje Part I of the Interstate Commerce and also operating in intrastate . merce in the State of Arkansas, rethat this Commission institute an i tigation of their Arkansas intra freight rates and charges, under se 13 and 15a of the Interstate Comn Act, wherein they will seek an orde: thorizing them to increase such rate: charges in the same amounts appi for interstate application by this (mission in Ex Parte No. 305-RE. creased Freight Rates and Cha 1975-Recyclable Materials.
+By joint petition authorized under tion 13(3) of the Interstate Comb Act, filed August 23, 1976, petitioner common carriers by railroad 'subje Part I of the Interstate Commerce and also operating in intrastate merce in the State of Arkansas rethat this Commission institute an u tigation of their Arkansas intra freight rates and charges, under se 13 and 15a of the Interstate Comn Act, wherein they will seek an orde thorizing them to increase such rate: charges in the same amounts appr for interstate application by this mission in Ex Parte No. 305-RE creased Freight Rates and Cha 1975-Recyclable Materials.

-By tariff filed with the Arki Transportation Commission, petitisought to make the increases grant Ex Parte 305-RE, supra, applicabi Arkansas intrastate traffic, effective vember 15, 1975.
-Following suspensit order dated November 14, 1975, a subsequent hearing regarding said held on February 11, 1976, said Con sion denied the increases by report order dated March 1, 1976.
+By tariff filed with the Arki Transportation Commission, petiti-sought to make the increases grant Ex Parte 305-RE, supra, applicab Arkansas intrastate traffic, effective vember 16, 1975.
+Following suspensionated dated November 14, 1975, a subsequent hearing regarding said held on February 11, 1976, said Consion denied the increases by report order dated March 1, 1976.

-Petitioners contend that present i state freight rates from, to, and w Arkansas are just and reasonable that the proposed intrastate rates not exceed a just and reasonable that transportation conditions for i state traffic in Arkansas are not favorable than for interstate traffic; traffic moving under present Arks intrastate rail freight rates and ch. fails to provide its fair share of (ings; and, that the present Arkanse trastate rail freight rates and ch: create undue and unreasonable ac tage, preference, and prejudice bet persons and localities in intrastate merce within Arkansas and inter and foreign commerce, and result it due, unreasonable, and unjust disc nation against and an undue burde interstate commerce in violation of tion 13 and 15s of the Interstate (merce Act, among others, to the e that they do not include the incr authorized in Ex Parte No. 305 supra.
+Petitioners contend that present i state freight rates from, to, and w Arkansas are just and reasonable that the proposed intrastate rates not exceed a just and reasonable that transportation conditions for i state traffic in Arkansas are not favorable than for interstate traffic: traffic moving under present Arka intrastate rail freight rates and ch fails to provide its fair share of a ings; and, that the present Arkansa trastate rail freight rates and ch create undue and unreasonable ac tage, preference, and prejudice bepersons and localities in intrastate merce within Arkansas and inter and foreign commerce, and result it due, unreasonable, and unjust disc. nation against and an undue burde interstate commerce in violation of tion 13 and 15a of the Interstate (merce Act, among others, to the e that they do not include the incr authorized in Ex Parte No. 303 supra.

-1 Chicago, Rock Island and Pacific Rai Company; The Kanasa City Southern Re Company; Louisians & Arkansas Ra Company; Missouri Pacific Railroad pany; St. Louis-San Francisco Bailway pany; and St. Louis Southwestern Ba Commary.
+Company; The Kansas City Southern Ra Company; The Kansas City Southern Ra Company; Louisiana & Arkansas Ra Company; Missouri Pacific Railroad pany; St. Louis-San Francisco Railway pany; and St. Louis Southwestern Ra Company.

-and for the y coordinates and 0.023 for the z.
-This means that the z coordinates is three times the maximum permitted is use of the redukement, placing the pordinate toward the pink portion of the chromaticity diagram.
-To the naked one chromaticity diagram.
-To the naked one the large is distinctly paler and pinker then one that ments the color requirements.
-There are approximately 94,000 Capris which have been imported and cold during the time that the large resonant how many larges have been maninactured for the replacement market.
+1344 for the y coordinates and 0.023 for ne z.
+This means that the z coordinate three times the maximum permitted lue of the red requirement, placing the pordinate toward the pink portion of chromaticity diagram.
+To the naked eve the lamp is distinctly paler and mker than one that meets the color equirements.
+There are approximately 94,000 Capris which have been imported and sold during the time that the lamp as manufactured.
+It is presently unknown how many lamps have been manafactured for the replacement market.